 Haines Highway realignmentAdd to Cart Add to Lightbox Download

 The Alaska Department of Transportation is proposing to widen and realign a 21.8-mile section of the two-lane Haines Highway (AK 7) near Haines, Alaska and bring the road up to federal highway standards.
-The department’s goal is to widen the highway, replace the Chilkat River Bridge, help control landslides and bring the speed limit up from 50 to 55 mph by straightening curves, like this curve at mile 17 of the highway.
+The department’s goal is to widen the highway, replace the Chilkat River Bridge, help control landslides and bring the speed limit up from 50 to 55 mph by straightening curves.
 Much of the rural highway travels through the Alaska Chilkat Bald Eagle preserve.

 - Haines Highway realignment.jpg

 AK-7 AKDOT Alaska Alaska Chilkat Bald Eagle Preserve Alaska Department of Transportation Alaska Department of Transportation & Public Facilities Alaska Route 7 America Bald Eagle Council Grounds Chilkat Bald Eagle Preserve Chilkat River Chilkat River Bald Eagle Preserve DOT&FP Haines Haines Cut-Off Haines Highway Haines Highway Scenic Byway Haines Road National Scenic Byway North America U.S. US USA United States United States of America Yukon Highway 3 nature outdoor outdoors outside southeast Alaska vertical